Bothnian Bay National Park

 - In addition to the arctic tern, which is the emblem bird for the Bothnian Bay National Park, you may also see the velvet scoter, the black guillemot, the ruddy turnstone, the temminck’s stint, the little tern or the greater scaup in the archipelago.

-You can leave your photos and review at the bottom of this page!
+You can leave your review at the bottom of this page!
 Enjoy your visit!